-Key Stakeholders
+Kev Stakeholders

 The Pebble Limited Partnership and its investors naturally lobbied for mine development.
-The mining community in Alaska supported the PLP and wanted to protect the permitting process at Pebble and other proposed and ongoing mining developments in Alaska.
+The mining community in Alaska supported the PLP and wanted to protect the permitting process at Pebble, and other proposed and ongoing mining developments in Alaska.
 A powerful coalition of business-centric stakeholders called Stand for Alaska supported Pebble Mine.
 They sought the economic benefits of the mine project and rejected undue political influence on the permitting process.
 NANA and Doyon were regional Alaska Native Corporations aligned with Pebble Mine.
 Governor Mike Dunleavy, elected with a pro-business platform, also rejected the permit denial.
-Alaska's lone Member of the United States House of Representatives, whims, decisions, and opinions of federal agencies and bureaucrats who disagree with how we Alaskans choose to live and work."
+Alaska's lone Member of the U.S. House of Representatives, Congressman Don Young (2020), stated that the Pebble project "has been subject to the political whims, decisions, and opinions of federal agencies and bureaucrats who disagree with how we Alaskans choose to live and work."